 Insurance.
 The first thing we did after we knew this home purchase was really happening was pay for home owner’s insurance.
 This is the one thing we can’t put off and needed to start paying for immediately.
 I compared six different policies and then we went with Progressive, which was tied for the lowest annual price, and also happens to be what we had in Seattle.

 Utilities.
 We’ll be paying utilities for the first time in years which takes a minor adjustment.
-Water (from a private water utility since this house is not on city water) and electricity (from APS) are more expensive in Flagstaff than we were used to in Seattle.
-We will rely heavily on natural gas (from UniSource) for all of our appliances, which is actually more affordable in Flagstaff than we were used to in Seattle so maybe the overall costs will balance out.
+Water (from a private water utility since this house is not on city water) and electricity are more expensive in our new home town than we were used to in Seattle.
+We will have to rely on natural gas for more of our appliances, which is not ideal from a sustainability perspective but is the norm in our area.
 There are at least three different trash companies picking up trash in our neighborhood, which is something we’ve never seen before!
 Trash and recycling (from Waste Management) seems pretty reasonably priced, though we haven’t had to pay for those individually since 2008 since they were included in our condo HOA’s for our previous home.
 Last time we owned a home we also paid for a compost bucket along with trash and recycle, and since that’s not an option here we will be doing our own composting for sure!

 Furniture.
 Since the house is empty we know we’re going to have to buy some stuff (*gasp).
 Shopping and spending money is pretty much our least favorite thing to do so I’m sure there will be some anxiety about that.
 We’ll have to buy a bed, and a couch, and towels, and so much more.
 We’ll appreciate all of the cash back or travel rewards points we’ll earn when we do buy stuff.
 And we’ll make an effort to get some things from thrift stores and online resale markets.
 And best of all, it will be fun to go back to Seattle to get the little stash of things we love out of storage and bring them to our new house.